Learn French: Greetings and Courtesies

 Play below, listen and repeat!

-red arrow down 163716 5132559 e1590223412214 Learn French Easily
+red arrow down 163716 5132559 e1590223412214 Learn French with Ease

 Un peu d’amour, cela ne coûte rien, merci.

-Learn French Easily
+Learn French with Ease

 The Historical Evolution of the French Language